chowie/jquery-chuckfu-emailer/README.md

 This is not a comprehensive todo list, but just a place to get started.

 - Convert project to [jquery-boilerplate][]
+- Function to initiate the necessary html elements
 - Write email in markdown with preview
 - GMail keybindings
 - Options to configure message POST options